dart-lang/site-www/src/_guides/language/sound-problems.md

 each type parameter defaults to its type bound (`Iterable` in this example) if one is explicitly given, or `dynamic` otherwise.

-You'll need to approach fixing such errors on a case-by-case basis.
+You need to approach fixing such errors on a case-by-case basis.
 It helps to have a good understanding of the original design intent.

-Explicitly passing type arguments is one way to help identify type errors.
-For example, by specifying `List` as a type argument, the analyzer let's you know that the constructor argument has the wrong type and needs to be changed:
+Explicitly passing type arguments is an effective way to help identify type errors.
+For example, if you change the code to specify `List` as a type argument, the analyzer can detect the type mismatch in the constructor argument.
+Fix the error by providing a constructor argument of the appropriate type:

 {:.passes-sa}
 <?code-excerpt "strong/test/strong_test.dart (add-type-arg)" replace="/.List.|\[\]/[!$&!]/g"?>